 Olivia Wren Hollingsworth was born on January 15, 2002 in Nanchang, China.
 Currently, she lives in Seabrook, TX with her mom, Karen, a dog named Jasmine and a cat, Nala.
-Olivia is a sophomore at Texas Connections where she is on "A" Honor Roll.
+Olivia is a student at Texas Connections where she is on "A" Honor Roll.
 Olivia qualified to take the ACT/SAT via the Duke University Talent Identification Program (Duke TIP).
 This was based upon her state testing scores at her school.

 Olivia saw gymnastics on television and wanted to try it.
 So, her mom enrolled her into recreational gymnastics when she was four years old and she quickly progressed in the sport.
 At the beginning of her gymnastics career, Olivia trained at Acrofit in Kemah, TX where she trained under coach James Holmes.

 As a level 5 gymnast in 2009, Olivia earned a silver medal on balance beam at the State Championships.
 In 2010, she placed third on floor exercise at the Level 6 State Championships.
 Olivia had a great level 7 season in 2011 where she placed second in the all-around with a 38.375 at the State Championships.
 She also placed second on vault and third on floor exercise.